-When it comes to applying mathematics concepts studied in class to the real world situations, many students feel they mostly get confused when translating math concepts and formulas into the corresponding language that we use every day but do not make immediate conscious connection to the math behind it.
+When it comes to applying mathematics concepts studied in class to the real world situations, many students feel they mostly get confused when translating math concepts and formulas into the corresponding language, specific math words and phrases, that we use every day but do not make immediate conscious connection to the math behind it.
 We just “know” it means this or that, without thinking what it would look like in terms of math formulas, expressions or equations.

-Let’s take a look at the words and phrases that will improve every student’s comprehension of math concepts when applied to real life situations.
+Let’s take a look at 15 math words and phrases that will improve every student’s comprehension of math concepts when applied to real life situations.